-The Augustana Nonprofit Leadership Development Certificate is designed to enable our graduates to flourish in dynamic nonprofit sector.
+The Augustana Nonprofit Leadership Development experiential minor is designed to enable our graduates to flourish in dynamic nonprofit sector.
 The course work and experiential learning opportunities incorporated in the certificate are intended to develop professional leaders who can:

 • Build and communicate a shared organizational vision.
 (Lead and Communicate)

 • Use systems thinking to analyze and address complex situations from multiple perspectives (i.e. financial, ethical, and managerial).(Analyze, Interpret, Respond)